 Write your goals down and put them somewhere you see them every day.
 If you enjoy creating posters or pretty graphics, this is a great time for it.

-I did most of the things on my 19 for 2019 list, but I didn’t achieve all of them.
+Most years I do many of the things on my list, but I do not always achieve all of them.
+Honestly, my 20 for 2020 was a bit of a disaster!
 That’s totally okay.
-There’s nothing to say you can’t carry an item over to the following year, or even amend or delete it if you haven’t completed it and it no longer resonates with you.
-You can find out more about 20 for 2020 on Gretchen Rubin’s blog.
-I’m about half way through creating my 20 for 2020 list just now.
-I may share it when I’ve finished.
+There’s nothing to say you can’t carry an item over to the following year, or even amend or delete an item if you haven’t completed it and it no longer resonates with you.
+You can find out more about these lists on Gretchen Rubin’s blog.

 Start the New Year Off Right – Be Kind to Yourself